processone/docs.ejabberd.im/content/admin/guide/index.md

 ## Basic Configuration

 The configuration file will be loaded the first time you start `ejabberd`.
-The configuration file name MUST have “.yml” extension.
+The configuration file name MUST have “.yml” or “.yaml” extension.
 This helps ejabberd to differentiate between the new and legacy file formats (see section [oldconfig]).

 Note that `ejabberd` never edits the configuration file.